-Among other things, the EU Due Diligence Requirements restrict an EU Institutional Investor from investing in a securitization (as defined in the EU Securitization Regulation) unless the EU Institutional Investor has verified that: (a) the originator or original lender of the underlying exposures of the securitization grants all the credits giving rise to the underlying exposures on the basis of sound and well-defined criteria and clearly established processes for approving, amending, renewing and financing those credits and has effective systems in place to apply those criteria and processes to ensure that credit-granting is based on a thorough assessment of the obligors' creditworthiness; (b) the originator, sponsor or original lender with respect to the securitization (i) retains on an ongoing basis a material net economic interest which, in any event, will not be less than 5%, determined in accordance with Article 6 of the EU Securitization Regulation, and (ii) discloses the risk retention to EU Institutional Investors; and (c) the originator, sponsor or securitization special purpose entity ("SSPE") has, where applicable, made available the information required by Article 7 of the EU Securitization Regulation in accordance with the frequency and modalities provided for in that Article.
-The EU Due Diligence Requirements also require that each EU Institutional Investor carries out initial and ongoing due-diligence and monitoring procedures with respect to the securitization, its securitization position and the underlying exposures.
+Among other things, the EU Due Diligence Requirements restrict an EU Institutional Investor from investing in (or otherwise holding an exposure to) a "securitisation position" (as defined in the EU Securitization Regulation) unless the EU Institutional Investor has verified that: (a) where the originator or original lender of the underlying exposures of the securitization is established in a third country (that is, not within the EU), the originator or original lender grants all the credits giving rise to the underlying exposures on the basis of sound and well-defined criteria and clearly established processes for approving, amending, renewing and financing those credits and has effective systems in place to apply those criteria and processes to ensure that credit-granting is based on a thorough assessment of the obligor's creditworthiness; (b) if established in a third country (that is, not within the EU), the originator, sponsor or original lender with respect to the securitization (i) retains on an ongoing basis a material net economic interest which, in any event, will not be less than 5%, determined in accordance with the EU Securitization Regulation, and (ii) discloses the risk retention as required by the EU Securitization Regulation; and (c) the originator, sponsor or securitization special purpose entity ("SSPE") has, where applicable, made available the information required by Article 7 of the EU Securitization Regulation in accordance with the frequency and modalities provided for in that Article.
+The EU Due Diligence Requirements also require that each EU Institutional Investor carries out a due-diligence assessment in accordance with the EU Securitization Regulation which enables it to assess the risks involved, considering (among other things) the risk characteristics of the securitization position and the underlying procedures, and that such investor establishes monitoring procedures with respect to, among other things, its securitization position and the underlying exposures.